 1.4

 Any contravention of or potential non-compliance with these Regulations will be reported immediately to the Head of Resources and Finance Manager , who may discuss the matter with the Chief Executive and any other Head of Service as appropriate, to determine any action to be taken.
+Any material breaches of these regulations will be reported to the Chair of the Finance and Audit Committee of the Board.

 1.5